research-software-directory/research-software-directory/faq/how-do-i-change-the-colors.md

 # How do I change the colors?

-This article is a stub.
+Which colors you see on the frontend is governed by the style file ``frontend/static/style/rsd.scss.css``.
+This file is generated from SCSS source files.
+In a nutshell, these are the steps to change the colors (more details below):

+1. Update the SCSS variables.
+1. Recompile the CSS from its SCSS source files.

-## Update the CSS with the new colors
+## 1. Update the CSS variables

 ### Relevant files

 - ``frontend/style/settings/_variables.scss``

+## 2. Recompile the CSS

+### Relevant files

+- ``frontend/static/style/rsd.scss.css``
+- ``frontend/static/style/rsd.scss.css.map``

 For this step, you'll need a program that can compile SCSS files into CSS.
 For